 The Covid-19 crisis has changed the way our systems work, how our companies and organisations operate, and how we lead our daily lives.
 It’s also given us a chance to view the world of business through a different lens.
 Three leading faculty and researchers tackle the question and call for a new normal in how we do business.

-By Dr. Tanusree Jain, Professor of Ethical Business at Trinity Business School, Trinity College Dublin, Dr. Adrian Zicari, Professor, ESSEC Business School, Paris, and Dr. Harry Van Buren, Barbara and David A. Koch Endowed Chair in Business Ethics, Opus College of Business, University of St. Thomas, Minneapolis.
+The Rise of a “New Normal” by Dr. Tanusree Jain, Professor of Ethical Business at Trinity Business School, Trinity College Dublin, Dr. Adrian Zicari, Professor, ESSEC Business School, Paris, and Dr. Harry Van Buren, Barbara and David A. Koch Endowed Chair in Business Ethics, Opus College of Business, University of St. Thomas, Minneapolis.

 The COVID-19 virus pandemic has changed and will continue to change the world in profound ways.
 Our social, economic and political world will never be the same.